alfon08/ELEC-35X-COURSEWORK/elec35x-c1-2021-main/courseworkReadme.txt

     Sampling is performed in the highest priority thread.

-Task 2 (Ryan): Achieved.
+Task 2 (Ryan): Partially achieved.
 Date time and sensor data is written to text file to the SD card.
 Code in sd.cpp.
     We added a function to read the SD card when you press switch A in the support board to be able to check it if needed.